matgoebl/openliveview/README.md

 OpenLiveView
 ============

+(This file was made by the developer who made the base of the current OLV project)

 *An open implementation of Sony's LiveView&trade; protocol.*

 This Android application aims to be a complete replacement for the proprietary applications provided by Sony.
 Currently this project in a very early stage of development, so it is not suitable for daily use.